'Catch me if you can' biker leads Texas police on merry chase

-SAN ANTONIO, Texas The fight is on between San Antonio police and a motorcycle rider who posted a video on Facebook that shows him zooming through interstate traffic at speeds up to 100 mph with a message: "Catch me if you can."
+SAN ANTONIO, Texas Feb 12 The fight is on between San Antonio police and a motorcycle rider who posted a video on Facebook that shows him zooming through interstate traffic at speeds up to 100 mph (160 kph) with a message: "Catch me if you can."

 The police, who are calling the biker a high-priority suspect, have posted clips on their own Facebook site showing him weaving in and out among cars on a busy San Antonio highway.